 There’s almost nothing more devastating than the sudden loss of a beloved chicken to a predator.
 While it can seem overwhelming and hopeless, there are many ways you can be proactive and protect your flock from common chicken predators.

-How to Keep Chickens Safe from Common Predators
+How to Protect your Flock from Common Chicken Predators

 Raccoons top the list as one of the worst chicken predators.
 Raccoons are nocturnal, so they hunt while you sleep.
 They’re also insanely clever and can open doors and unlock locks without any trouble.
 Lastly, raccoons are persistent.
 Once they discover you have tasty chicken in your backyard they’ll come back night after night and continue attempts to break into your coop.